 When a medical emergency occurs, our patients often need immediate treatment.
 Thanks to our skilled partners, the regional Emergency Medical Service (EMS) providers, help is only a phone call away.
 If you or a loved one experience a medical emergency, call 9-1-1.
-Skilled medical professionals will provide crucial pre-hospital care during transport to Deaconess Hospital.
+Skilled medical professionals will provide crucial pre-hospital care during transport to the most appropriate Deaconess facility.

 Regional EMS Providers

 While our regional EMS providers are too numerous to list, we gratefully recognize them all for their dedication to quality services.
-These professionals include First Responders from area volunteer fire departments to paramedics and nurses who also provide ground or air transport to Deaconess.
-The following providers work with Deaconess patients most frequently.
+These professionals include emergency medical responders from area volunteer fire departments, paramedics and nurses who also provide ground or air transport to Deaconess.
+The following providers work with Deaconess patients most frequently: